nba-emu/NanoBoyAdvance/docs/ACCURACY.md

-Results for the [Game Boy Advance Test Suite](https://github.com/mgba-emu/suite) by endrift:
+# mGBA suite comparison

+Comparison of NBA and other emulators on the [mGBA test suite](https://github.com/mgba-emu/suite) by endrift:

 Testname      | Test Count | NanoBoyAdvance | mGBA 0.9.3 | VBA-M 2.1.4 | Ares v128 | SkyEmu     |
 --------------|------------|----------------|------------|-------------|-----------|------------|